Establishing operations in B.C.

-Establishing your business in British Columbia (B.C.) is made easier when you connect with our experts.
 BC Hydro services more than 95% of the province's population, providing more than 30,500 gigawatt-hours (GWh) of energy each year to commercial and industrial businesses.
-Benefit from our close working relationships with municipalities when considering siting options for your operation.

 B.C. at a glance